vkcode7/cpp/lc/LeetCode/MS.md

 For our interview process, we focus on these key aspects of our culture:

-​​​​​​- Growth Mindset – True learners who can acquire new skills rapidly and connect with others to help bring big ideas to life.
+​​​​​​- Growth Mindset: True learners who can acquire new skills rapidly and connect with others to help bring big ideas to life.
+>> Learned Machine Learning and Generative AI, worked on projects such as Stress Scenarios and Soft/Hard dollar

-- Diverse & Inclusive – Being open to learning about your own biases and changing behaviors accordingly.
+- Diverse & Inclusive: Being open to learning about your own biases and changing behaviors accordingly.
 Value differences, seek them out, and invite them in.
+  >> Biased towards ex-CS vs New Employer during brainstorming and task allocations
+  >> Inclusive: Explicitly giving chance to people who rarely speaks, look for whose voice is missing and why?
+  >> Including people from other functions such as a Project Manager.
+  >> I caught myself discounting an engineer's idea because of one early miss.
+I reset by evaluating each proposal on its own merits using a shared rubric

-- One Microsoft –  Actively seeks collaboration with others and looks for common ground across differences, contributes to and builds on success of others, and prioritizes for customer and team within their role.
+- One Microsoft: Actively seeks collaboration with others and looks for common ground across differences, contributes to and builds on success of others, and prioritizes for customer and team within their role.
+Our team had a conflict with a partner team over the solution.
+Instead of escalating, I set up a joint working team, mapped out each team's constraints, and found a phased approach that unblocked both teams.
+Key angle: You initiated the bridge — didn't wait for someone else to fix it.

+"I had a high-visibility project ARORA I wanted to own, but another teammate was better positioned.
+I handed it off, supported them instead, and went back to doing the earlier project where I had expertise -LOCKS."

+Shows you subordinate personal gain to collective success.

-- Customer Obsession – The ability to learn about customers' perspectives, show empathy to their experiences, and incorporate these insights into their decisions and deliverables.
+- Customer Obsession: The ability to learn about customers' perspectives, show empathy to their experiences, and incorporate these insights into their decisions and deliverables.
 - Values – When we come together, we treat each other with respect, we act with integrity, and we are accountable to one another for our words and actions.